 MIT Admission Requirements for International Students

-In order to secure admission, all overseas applicants must fulfil certain MIT admission requirements for international students, which are listed below:
+In order to secure a seat, all overseas applicants must fulfil certain MIT admission requirements for international students, which are listed below:

 MIT Average GPA, SAT & ACT Scores